scheinerman/SimpleQuantum.jl/README.md

 ```

 ### Base-2 logarithm for powers of two
-We define `lg` as a base-2 logarithm for powers of two.
+We define `lg` as the base-2 logarithm for powers of two.
 It is faster than `Int(round(log(2,n)))`.
 ```julia
 julia> lg(1024)